jjmontesl/ddd/README.md

 speeding up the generation process, and allowing render engines to leverage shared meshes and geometry instancing.

-The library is strongly based and relies on the underlying Shapely and Trimesh packages which provide most of the geometry operations.
+The library heavily relies on the fantastic Shapely and Trimesh packages which provide most of the 2D and 3D geometric operations.

 ## Features